Reflection (Fifth Harmony album): Recording and development

+They recorded 60 songs in total for the album.
 During an interview with Billboard before the album's release, Fifth Harmony said the album would signal a more mature sound for the group.
 "We've started recording and getting into that process, we have shifted the lane a bit and made it a more mature sound, because obviously, we're growing up too."
 Lauren Jauregui also told Billboard during an interview that the album's recording was set to begin in April 2014, and said its sound would be less pop than their earlier work on Better Together.

 During the album's production, the group worked with a variety of collaborators.
 The Norwegian production duo Stargate wrote and co-produced the song "Worth It" with musician Ori Kaplan who also played the saxophone.
-It was recorded at three different studios: Westlake Recording Studios in Los Angeles and Windmark Recording Studio in Santa Monica, California, and The Hide Out Studio located in London, England.
+It was recorded at three different studios: Westlake Recording Studios in Los Angeles and Windmark Recording in Santa Monica, California, and The Hide Out Studio located in London, England.
 Jaycen Joshua mixed the song, assisted by Ryan Kaul and Maddox Chhim, at Larrabee Sound Studios in North Hollywood, California.